interfect/pySX127x/README.md

 # Class Reference

-The interface to the SX127x LoRa modem is implemented in the class `SX127x.LoRa.LoRa`.
+The interface to the LoRa modem is implemented in the class `spi_lora.LoRa.LoRa`.
 The most important modem configuration parameters are:

 | Function         | Description                                 |